American Mary: Reception

-The film received generally mixed reviews, with praise for Isabelle’s performance and the film’s use of black comedy, but criticism for the film’s abrupt ending.
 Rotten Tomatoes, a review aggregator, reports that 62% of 52 surveyed critics gave positive reviews; the average rating was 5.9/10.
 The site's consensus reads: "It suffers a bit from some uneven acting and an underwhelming climax, but American Mary utilizes pitch black humor and striking visuals to deliver gory, freaky thrills for body horror enthusiasts".
-It has score of 46 out of 100 on Metacritic based on 15 reviews.
+It has a score of 46 out of 100 on Metacritic based on 15 reviews.
 Andy Webster of The New York Times designated it a NYT Critics' Pick and wrote that American Mary "combines gore, quiet dread, feminist conviction and a visual classicism, often using a red palette, with impressive, unbelabored dexterity."
 Joshua Rothkopf of Time Out New York rated the film 2/5 and wrote that the film starts out promising but ends up "going for the gross-out".
-In a mixed review, Dennis Harvey of Variety called the film "outre and entertaining" but "doesn't develop all its narrative and thematic ideas to the fullest."
+Dennis Harvey of Variety called the film "outre and entertaining" but said it "doesn't develop all its narrative and thematic ideas to the fullest."
 Gary Goldstein of the Los Angeles Times wrote that the film "turn[s] slack and unfocused after an enticingly lurid, wickedly tense first half."